WXBK: 94.7 The Block

 On October 22, 2021, WNSH announced that the country format was to end later that day; station staff would make similar announcements that it was to be their last day on the station, thanking listeners and sharing station memories throughout the morning with a special extended-length morning show, perhaps not coincidentally a similar sign off to that of WYNY 25 years prior.
-The station saw calls that morning from various country artists, as well as fellow Audacy New York staffers such as Scott Shannon and Boomer Esiason, giving their station memories and honoring the station, before morning host Kelly Ford, the first live DJ on the format in 2013, signed off the show at Noon, bookending the live run of the station with the first song played on Nash FM, "How Country Feels" by Randy Houser.
+The station saw calls that morning from various country artists, as well as fellow Audacy New York staffers such as Scott Shannon and Boomer Esiason, giving their station memories and honoring the station, before morning host Kelly Ford, the format's first live DJ in 2013, signed off the show at noon, bookending the live run of the station with the first song played on Nash FM, "How Country Feels" by Randy Houser.

 Following the sign off of the show, the station went into an hour of jockless music, ending with Carrie Underwood's "See You Again" and the Nelly remix of "Cruise" by Florida Georgia Line.
 The station then teased their new format, playing "The Right Stuff" by New Kids on the Block and "Jenny from the Block" by Jennifer Lopez featuring Jadakiss and Styles.
-Shortly after 1 p.m., WNSH flipped to classic hip hop as "94.7 The Block".
+Shortly after 1 pm, WNSH flipped to classic hip-hop as "94.7 The Block".
 The country format moved over to WNSH's HD2 sub-channel shortly thereafter; the previous simulcast of CBS Sports Radio there would then move to WFAN-FM-HD2.
 The first song under the new format was Jay-Z's "Empire State of Mind" featuring Alicia Keys.
-New call letters WXBK were applied for on the same day as the flip, and became effective on November 1, 2021.
+New call letters WXBK were applied for on the same day as the flip, and became effective on November 1.

 Signal

-Unlike most of the area's FM stations like WHTZ (and WXBK’s sister stations WCBS-FM, WFAN-FM and WNEW-FM), which transmit their signals from atop the Empire State Building, until 2022, WXBK transmitted its signal from First Mountain in West Orange, New Jersey, about 15 miles west of Midtown Manhattan.
-Therefore, WXBK’s signal is stronger west of New York City than the stations from the Empire, but is weaker east of Manhattan and in parts of the city itself and Long Island.
+Unlike most of the area's FM stations like WHTZ (and WXBK's sister stations WCBS-FM, WFAN-FM and WNEW-FM), which transmit their signals from atop the Empire State Building, until 2022, WXBK transmitted its signal from First Mountain in West Orange, New Jersey, about 15 miles west of Midtown Manhattan.
+Therefore, WXBK's signal is stronger west of New York City than the stations from the Empire, but is weaker east of Manhattan and in parts of the city itself and Long Island.
 It is short spaced to multiple stations, including AC-formatted sister station WMAS-FM in Enfield, Connecticut, which also broadcasts on 94.7 MHz.
-They are also short spaced to WPST in Trenton, New Jersey, which broadcasts on 94.5 MHz.
+It is also short spaced to WPST in Trenton, New Jersey, which broadcasts on 94.5 MHz.

-Audacy, Inc. was granted a construction permit to move its transmitter site to Rutherford, New Jersey (which is closer to New York City), on a tower shared with WOR.
+Audacy, Inc. was granted a construction permit to move its transmitter site to Rutherford, New Jersey (which is closer to New York City) from the WOR transmitter site, where the station is co-located.
 The move was completed in October 2022.
 WMAS-FM also moved their signal directional away from WXBK, without affecting signal in their target area.